Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Platinum: Undervalued or Value Trap?

-Bull case: Platinum is historically cheap relative to gold, trading at ratio of 0.5 (half gold's price) versus historical premium.
-Supply deficits persist as South African mines (80% of production) struggle with electricity and costs.
-If EV transition takes longer than feared or platinum finds new applications (hydrogen fuel cells), prices could recover substantially.
+Bull case: Platinum is historically cheap relative to gold.
+Supply deficits persist as South African mines (80% of production) struggle with costs and electricity.
+If the EV transition takes longer than feared, or if platinum finds new applications in hydrogen fuel cells, prices could recover substantially.

 Platinum deep dive: Platinum Investment Analysis